What to Do if Your Study Abroad Country Becomes Unsafe

 2. Reassure loved ones at home.

-A friend of mine who is currently in Cairo had a Facebook wall flooded with concerned inquiries, but she was unable to respond to any of them because she had no internet connection!
+A friend of mine who was studying in Cairo during the winter of 2011 had a Facebook wall flooded with concerned inquiries, but she was unable to respond to any of them because she had no internet connection!
 Luckily, she managed to call her parents on a cell phone and her father then posted on her Facebook wall, informing all those who asked that she was safe and sound.
 (See, being Facebook friends with your parents has some benefits!)

 3. Stay away from the ruckus.